 The appeal of the sanctuary is enhanced by a nearby Sandalwood forest while huge herds of elephants and gaur passing can be witnessed here by the visitors.
-The forest provide shelter to such different species as spotted dear, elephants, hanuman langur, sambar and peacocks while an amazing mix of dense vegetation of deciduous forest furnishes an ideal range for trekking.
+The forest provides shelter to such different species as spotted dear, elephants, hanuman langur, sambar, and peacocks while an amazing mix of dense vegetation of deciduous forest furnishes an ideal range for trekking.

 Idukki Wildlife Sanctuary

-On the other hand, the area is also home exotic species of birds such as the grey jungle fowl, Malabar grey hornbill, bulbuls, flycatchers and many other varieties of woodpeckers.
-A picturesque lake lies within the vicinity of the sanctuary, surrounded by tropical and ever green deciduous trees and offer boat rides to visitors.
+On the other hand, the area is also home to exotic species of birds such as the grey jungle fowl, Malabar grey hornbill, bulbuls, flycatchers and many other varieties of woodpeckers.
+A picturesque lake lies within the vicinity of the sanctuary, surrounded by tropical and ever-green deciduous trees and offers boat rides to visitors.

 Kumarakom Bird Sanctuary

-Spread in an area 14 acres, an array of vastly diverse types of birds such as Indian Darter, Little Cormorant, Egrets, Herons, White Ibis, Kingfishers as well as waterfowls such as garganey teal, spot-billed duck, pin-tailed duck and other birds of prey such as marsh harrier, steppe eagle, osprey etc. can be located here.
-Moreover, the months November and May also draws a number of migratory birds to the threshold of Kumarakom.
+Spread in an area of 14 acres, an array of vastly diverse types of birds such as Indian Darter, Little Cormorant, Egrets, Herons, White Ibis, Kingfishers as well as waterfowls such as garganey teal, spot-billed duck, pin-tailed duck and other birds of prey such as marsh harrier, steppe eagle, osprey, etc. can be located here.
+Moreover, the months of November and May also draw a number of migratory birds to the threshold of Kumarakom.

 Other more different varieties of indigenous and migratory birds can be found after a short boat sojourn to Kaipuzha Muttu, Pathiramanal, Narakathara, Thollayiram Kayal, Poothapandi Kayal.

-The ambience around the area is incredible and the atmosphere is full of different, sometimes most exotic and strange bird sounds.
-It hardly any more need more information to assume Kumarakom Bird Sanctuary as one of the most fabulous places in India.
+The ambiance around the area is incredible and the atmosphere is full of different, sometimes most exotic and strange bird sounds.
+It hardly needs more information to assume Kumarakom Bird Sanctuary as one of the most fabulous places in India.

 Wayanad Wildlife Sanctuary

-Located within the region which is running contiguous to the protected area of Bandipur and Nagarhole of Karnataka on the Northeastern part and Madhumalai of Tamil Nadu on Southeastern part, the Wayanad Wildlife Sanctuary features wonderful mix of different species like tigers, leopards, wild dogs, elephants, civets, bears etc. An amazing weather throughout the year welcome tourists every time while elephant rides to explore the forest are most favorable with them.
+Located within the region which is running contiguous to the protected area of Bandipur and Nagarhole of Karnataka on the Northeastern part and Madhumalai of Tamil Nadu on the Southeastern part, the Wayanad Wildlife Sanctuary features a wonderful mix of different species like tigers, leopards, wild dogs, elephants, civets, bears, etc. Amazing weather throughout the year welcomes tourists every time while elephant rides to explore the forest are most favorable with them.

 Spread within an area of 344 square kilometers, a wonderful valley by the name “Lakkidi” is located inside the sanctuary area and different tribal groups such as Paniyas, Adiyars, Ooralis, Kurichyas, Kattunaikkans have their homes in the vicinity of the sanctuary area.
 Definitely one of the most amazing places to visit in India.